bazelbuild/bazel/site/en/external/module.md

 analogous to familiar concepts in other dependency management systems, such as a Maven *artifact*, an npm *package*, a Go *module*, or a Cargo *crate*.

-A module must have a `MODULE.bazel` file at its repo root (next to the `WORKSPACE` file).
+A module must have a `MODULE.bazel` file at its repo root.
 This file is the module's manifest, declaring its name, version, list of direct dependencies, and other information.
-For a basic
+For a basic example:
-example:

 ```python
 module(name = "my-module", version = "1.0")